Lali28/InMemory_WebAPI/README.md

 ## License
 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project as long as proper credit is given.
 ---

-### That's the full **README** for your Web API project!
-You can customize it further if necessary.
-Let me know if you'd like help with anything else!